-13.2.11 The Flood and Water Management Act (FWMA) (HMSO, 2010) aims to improve both flood risk management and the way we manage our water resources by creating clearer roles and responsibilities.
+13.2.11 The Flood and Water Management Act (FWMA) (HMSO, 2010) aims to improve both flood risk management and the way water resources are managed by creating clearer roles and responsibilities.
 This includes a lead role for local authorities in managing local flood risk (from surface water, ground water and ordinary watercourses) and a strategic overview role of all flood risk for the Environment Agency.
 The FWMA provides opportunities for a comprehensive, risk-based approach on land use planning and flood risk management by local authorities and other key partners.